-Asking this questions will help provide a sense of forward motion and progress.
+Asking these questions will help provide a sense of forwarding motion and progress.
 When a worker relates positive information, it gives them a sense of personal accomplishment.
 By communicating positive information, they are setting an upbeat context for any further discussion.

 What was your one thing/big rock for last week?
 Did you accomplish it?

 Tell me what worked and what you learned?

 What did you do well or what worked well?